rubycocos/markdown/README.markdown

 ## License

-The `markdown_select` scripts are dedicated to the public domain.
+The `markdown` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.